 Yes, there is the possibility that they disapprove of you talking to them for no apparent reason.
 After which you both go on with your day totally unharmed.

 Do you really think that’s something that makes you fear for your life?
 A person being unfriendly to you?

 Or would it be more accurate to say you’re excited as fuck about all the other possibilities?
 That they could very well become the person you fall in love with, move to Hawaii with and make a huge army of beautiful babies with that you train up as an army to assist you in your quest towards total world domination?

-Okay that one was maybe to specific, but you get the gist.
-What about your new best friend?
-Or a passionate weekend you’ll never forget?
+What about them becoming your new best friend?
+Or the encounter turning into a passionate weekend you’ll never forget?

-I sure as hell think the second explanation sounds a lot more logical.
+I sure as hell think thisexplanation sounds a lot more logical.
 The same is true about kissing someone or asking them out.

-It also makes a lot of sense in other areas.
+It also makes a lot of sense in other areas of your life.
 Of course you are excited about learning a new skill and sucking at it for months, you have no clue what it’s gonna be like at all and can’t wait to find out.

 Of course you are excited about make your dreams come true.
 Everything about your life will change.
 Who knows what kind of change that will bring?